radius-project/blog/scripts/blog-prompt.md

 - Technical analysis of key features with implementation details
    - Code examples or configuration samples demonstrating usage within the key features
 - Breaking changes or migration notes if applicable
-- Learn more and next steps section just like previous blog posts, with links to documentation and resources
+- Conclude with a Learn more and next steps section just like previous blog posts, with links to documentation and resources

 Generate only the blog content (no frontmatter).
 Be technical, be specific, avoid fluff.